aquilesC/aquiles.me/content/levels of awareness for marketing.md

 They are tightly related to the [[Four stages of competence]], but adapted to the [[Marketing]] context.

-(Perhaps developed by Eugene Schwartz)
+(Perhaps developed by Eugene Schwartz), it closely resembles what's mentioned in [[literature/@beal1956|@beal1956]] when discussing the adoption of new ideas by farmers.

 These are the four stages that prospects experience